Click on the Dance

 Commitments.
 The dance has a long and challenging pattern featuring many

-types of toe moves.
+types of toe moves. |

-GUARANTEED "WINNER"!!!
-Cowgirls Twist is one
+Cowgirls Twist

 first line dance to use a diamond shape pattern in a waltz.
 It is meant

 for faster waltz songs in the range of 120-150 bpm.
+BTW: The video is kind of a relic of a bygone era.
+It dates from 1994. |

 This is a totally unique dance, a love it or